-Building on the synergies with the Clean Hydrogen for Europe Partnership (CHE), the FCEV activities in 2Zero will focus on integrating the storage and fuel cell systems, developed in that partnership, into the HD FC vehicles.
+Building on the synergies with the CHE Partnership, the FCEV activities in 2Zero will focus on integrating the storage and fuel cell systems, developed in the CHE Partnership, into the HD FC vehicles.

 The integration of fuel cell systems in vehicles will need to consider geometrical constraints and modular concepts (including multi-powertrain concepts for battery and FC models on the same platform), with activities focusing on optimising the overall thermal management of the vehicle.
 Due to the HD driving operation characteristics, i.e. continuous operation at nearly peak load and often high torque at low speed, overheating of the FC system might occur.
-Hence, the energy split management and the right sizing of fuel cell systems, energy storage and powertrain components, especially the size of the battery in comparison to the fuel cell stack size, shall be considered.
-To increase the lifetime, the power, performance and degradation of the FC caused by thermal issues (avoiding "loss of heat rejection") shall be addressed.
+Hence, the optimal energy split management and optimal sizing of fuel cell systems, energy storage and powertrain components, especially the size of the battery compared to the size of the fuel cell stack, need to be considered, in particular with regard to usage models and TCO.
+Improvements in power, performance, durability and lifetime of the FC have to be addressed in detail in CHE, with adequate specifications considered in the vehicle design and development phases.
 Although the focus of FCEV related activities in 2Zero will be on heavy-duty and long-haul, including buses and coaches, synergies with light-duty FC vehicles can also be investigated.